-The Best Portable Grills of 2019
+The Best Portable Grills of 2021

-After extensive research and testing, this guide has been completely overhauled--just in time for grilling and tailgate season!

-If you spend the summer months camping, tailgating, or live in a home with limited outdoor space, you should consider adding a portable grill to your arsenal.

-Unlike a full-sized grill, like the Weber Spirit II E-310, portable grills take up very little space and are easy to move around.
-They’re also a great option for anyone who only wants to grill occasionally.
-While their compact size makes them less than ideal for cooking large cuts of meat—like a pork shoulder over indirect heat—these grills are perfect for cooking up burgers, brats, and chicken over high or low temperatures.
+Unlike a full-sized grill, portable grills take up very little space and are easy to move around.
+They’re also a great option for anyone who only wants to grill occasionally, while camping or in the middle of a tailgate party.
+While their compact size makes them less than ideal for cooking large cuts of meat—like a pork shoulder over indirect heat—portable grills are perfect for cooking up burgers, brats, and chicken over high or low temperatures.

-We selected four gas grills and seven charcoal models and put each one through a grueling set of tests before coming to the conclusion that the Weber Q-1200 (available at Amazon for $209.00) is the best portable grill you can buy.
+We selected six gas grills, nine charcoal models, and three pellet grills and subjected each one to a grueling series of tests before coming to the conclusion that the Weber Q-1200(available at Amazon for $219.00) is the best portable grill you can buy.
 It’s compact, powerful for its size, easy to use and clean, and can be fuelled by a lightweight fuel canister.

 That said, if you think that lugging around a heavy bag of briquettes and the mess that comes with cooking over charcoal is a small price to pay for smoky, delicious flavor, the Weber Jumbo Joe (Available at Amazon) is our best portable charcoal grill.
 It cooks just as well as its full-sized counterpart.

+Finally, for those that enjoy the ease of use, precise control, and smokey flavor that cooking or smoking with a pellet grill can provide, we recommend the Traeger Ranger Pellet Grill ( Available at Amazon).

-Here are the best portable grills we tested ranked, in order.
+These are the best portable grills we tested ranked, in order:

 Gas Grills: